pete-kufahl/spring-tutorial/spring-maven/README.md

 	* dis: constructor has to be defined for each situation
 	* generate constructor in service impl, delete default constructor
 	* change definition of bean in XML: `property` --> `constructor-arg` (index-based identifiers, not name-based)
+* autowire
+	* using `constructor` just needs the bean definition change
+	* using `byType` requires the service impl class to have the default constructor
+	* using `byName` requires the setter method name to match the name inside the XML